The Team

 Principal Advisor, Geopolitical Risk

 Dr. Mercy Kuo specializes in geopolitical risk and U.S.–China strategic competition.
-She is a senior contributing author at The Diplomat and a former executive vice president at a U.S. corporate risk intelligence consultancy advising Fortune 500 companies.
+She is a senior contributing author at The Diplomat and a former executive vice president at a U.S. global risk intelligence firm advising Fortune 500 companies.
 She previously held senior leadership positions at a U.S. think tank, leadership organization, and trade association.
-She also formerly served as a U.S. government intelligence analyst.

 Chenni Xu is an external strategic communications advisor who began her career at Brunswick Group in Beijing and New York and later led North America communications for Ant Group from 2018 to 2022.
 She subsequently led product communications at Ripple and most recently supported U.S. market entry efforts at Nubank (NYSE: NU).
 She advises companies operating across geopolitical and regulatory boundaries.